atcollab/at/docs/python.md

     ```shell
    $ git clone https://github.com/atcollab/at.git
     ```
-3. Go to the pyAT installation director
+3. Go to the pyAT installation directory
    ```shell
    $ cd at/pyat
    ```